sebpiq/WAAClock/README.md

 ###schedule(time)

 Reschedule an event, `time` is the absolute time as given by `context.currentTime`.
-Pass `null` as time if you want to remove the repeat.

 ###tolerance(late, early)